Direct or Indirect hot water cylinders relates to the way in which the cold water is heated inside the copper cylinder.

 Many indirect hot water cylinders also come with an immersion heater to act as a back-up should the primary energy source fail or be unavailable.

-A direct or indirect hot water cylinder can be incorporated into vented and unvented cylinders depending on the specific nature of the project.
+A direct or indirect hot water cylinder can be incorporated into vented and unvented cylinders depending on your project requirements.

 McDonald Engineers Direct and Indirect Hot Water Cylinders